 In 2021, New Jersey Governor Phil Murphy signed Assembly Bill 1145 into law.
 The bill requires local governments to transition their paper-based construction-related applications and permits to an “Electronic Permit Processing Review System.”
-With similar legislation on the docket in Florida and other states, local governments should be ready to embrace a digital permitting workflow.
+With similar legislation recently passed in Florida and on the docket in other states, local governments should be ready to embrace a digital permitting workflow.

 What does Assembly Bill 1145 Outline?

 In the next year, all local governments in New Jersey must adopt an internet-based system for the electronic submission of applications for construction permits and plans.
 The system is required to include the ability to electronically review and approve applications or plans, schedule inspections, and provide a means to exchange other important information between the applicant and staff during the permitting process.
 The bill also requires that the internet-based system provide continuous, 24-hour accessibility for scheduling requests and submitting the necessary documentation for permits.
 To offset the costs of the online permitting system, New Jersey legislators included a section of the bill allowing local governments to collect surcharge fees during the first three years following the implementation.

 What Features Should an Online Permitting Solution Include?

 With many options on the market, it’s important to pick an online permitting solution that best fits the unique needs of your community.
 A good solution should relieve pain points in your staff’s workflow and create positive civic experiences for your community.

 Consider the following during your search: